andrewrlynch/CHIMERA/README.md

 3. The number of cellular divisions that occur
 4. The periodicity of chromosomal instability (i.e. how *often* it occurs)

-These documents will serve as version control for the stochastic models of these factors with selection based on normalized gene numbers from each chromosome.
+These documents will serve as version control for the agent-based stochastic models of these factors with selection based on normalized gene numbers from each chromosome.
 All models were developed in NetLogo.

 **CINModelMaster.nlogo3d** is the fundamental framework on which all other files in the ModelingScripts folder are built on.